-Many people are allergic or sensitive to gluten.
-I thank the gods that we are not, however I try to keep full gluten pasta to once a week because of it’s caloric implications.
-It is very difficult to eat a proper portion of pasta.
-It is so delicious and such an amazing vehicle for flavor.
-That is why it is important to pack your pasta with high fiber vegetables and proteins to help fill you up without gorging.
-If you are gluten sensitive, experiment with gluten free pastas.
-I love rice pastas, lentil pastas, corn pastas, and chickpea pastas.
-Trader Joe’s has some great ones that are really affordable and Banza is always a favorite too.
-There is a bit of a learning curve with cooking alternative pastas.
-Once I figured out that I needed to monitor them closely for doneness and then really rinse after draining to halt the cooking process, I was golden.
-When I sub in different noodles, usually even the kids do not object.
-Unless of course I accidentally overcook and then everyone is horrified by the dreaded mush.
+I thank the gods that we are not sensitive to gluten in my family.
+Nonetheless I try to minimize our intake.
+It's so hard to eat a proper portion of pasta!
+Pasta is so delicious and an amazing vehicle for flavor.
+That's why it is important to pack your pasta with high fiber vegetables and proteins to help fill you without gorging.
+If you are gluten sensitive, experiment with gluten free pastas like rice pastas, lentil pastas, corn pastas, and chickpea pastas.
+Trader Joe's has some great ones that are really affordable and Banza is a favorite.
+There's a learning curve with cooking alternative pastas.
+You must monitor them closely for doneness and then rinse after draining to halt the cooking process.
+When I sub different noodles, usually the kids do not object.
+Unless of course I accidentally overcook and they are horrified by the dreaded mush.

 I hope you try this quick, easy and delicious recipe.
-It is sure to please even the pickiest of palettes.
+This Vegan Italian Sausage and Peppers Pasta recipe is sure to please even the pickiest of palettes.
 Perfect for a chilly or rainy evening, this meal is like getting a warm hug from your Nonna.
+Mangia!

 Vegan Italian Sausage and Pepper Pasta